‘It Was Never Fun To Party With Ozzy Osbourne’ Claims Singer’s Former Guitarist Jake E. Lee

 He also recalls how Ozzy would demand entry into his room in the early hours of the morning because he had an idea for a song he wanted to work on.

 Jake explained that he’d be looking to get some quality pillow time in preparation for the grind of the next day when Ozzy would begin banging relentlessly on his door.
-Upon opening it Ozzy would barge in like a man possessed and shout about how he had an idea for a new song he wanted to work on.
+Upon opening it, Ozzy would barge in like a man possessed and shout about how he had an idea for a new song he wanted to work on.

-Jake would diligently fetch his guitar but once he was ready to rock Ozzy would just apparently sit there generating the most incomprehensible sounds.
+Jake would diligently fetch his guitar but once he was ready to rock, Ozzy would just apparently sit there generating the most incomprehensible sounds.

 Jake revealed, “I’d sit there trying and, oh God… After about the third time that it happened, I turned my tape recorder on so I could record all of it.
 And I’d play it back for him the next day, and he just looked at me and just said, ‘Oh, I am sorry.
 It will never happen again.’
 And thank God it didn’t.”

-Of course Ozzy did a lot of crazy things when intoxicated, but perhaps the most memorable was the day when he dressed up in his wife Sharon’s frilly frock and took a leak on the walls of the Alamo.
+Of course, Ozzy did a lot of crazy things when intoxicated, but perhaps the most memorable was the day when he dressed up in his wife Sharon’s frilly frock and urinated on the walls of the Alamo.

-It was ten long years before Ozzy was forgiven by the Lone Star State and allowed to play in San Antonio again.
+It was 10 long years before Ozzy was forgiven by the Lone Star State and allowed to play in San Antonio again.